-As the payment processing is done on the basis of images, the onus of due diligence shifts to the Presenting Bank, as provided for under explanation II to Section 131 of Negotiable Instruments (NI) Act.
+As the payment processing is done on the basis of images, the onus of due diligence shifts to the Presenting Bank, as provided under explanation II to Section 131 of Negotiable Instruments Act, 1881.
 Member banks have to enforce KYC (Know Your Customer) norms in letter and spirit.
-Banks should observe all precautions which a prudent banker does under normal circumstances, e.g., to check the apparent tenor of the instrument, physical feel of the instrument, any tampering visible to the naked eye with reasonable care, etc. For enhanced attention, based on exceptions, banks may employ suitable risk management techniques like scrutiny of high value transactions, limit based checking by officials, new accounts alerts, etc. The presenting bank takes full responsibility for collecting on behalf of the intended payee and exercises due diligence as per the conditions laid down in the Negotiable Instruments Act.
+Member banks shall observe all precautions which a prudent banker does under normal circumstances, including employing suitable risk management techniques, such as, (i) the account for which the instruments are collected is opened properly as per KYC norms of RBI and the bank concerned; (ii) close monitoring of credits and debits in the accounts based on risk categorization, including new account alerts and scrutiny of high value transactions; (iii) physical feel of the instrument meets the usual paper standards used for cheque; (iv) check the apparent tenor of the instrument; (v) no discolouration or tampering or material alteration on the instrument visible to the naked eye; (vi) examination under UV lamp as per the Board approved policy of the bank; (vii) checking at multiple levels, of cheques above a threshold limit etc. The presenting bank takes full responsibility for collecting on behalf of the intended payee and exercises due diligence as per the conditions laid down in the Negotiable Instruments Act, 1881.